somsubhra04/AISoMe_2023/README.md

 # AISoMe_2023

-This repository contains files corresponding to the paper 'Decoding Concerns: Multi-label Classification of Vaccine Sentiments in Social Media', submitted by Team Data Warriors to the [AISoMe](https://sites.google.com/view/aisome/aisome) Track, at the 15th meeting of Forum for Information Retrieval Evaluation (FIRE) 2023 conference.
+This repository contains files corresponding to our paper 'Decoding Concerns: Multi-label Classification of Vaccine Sentiments in Social Media', submitted by Team Data Warriors to the [AISoMe](https://sites.google.com/view/aisome/aisome) Track, at the 15th meeting of Forum for Information Retrieval Evaluation (FIRE) 2023 conference.
 <!--
 The pre-print version of the paper can be found at [arXiv]()

-If you use any information, please cite our paper using the BibTeX style provided below:
+Citation
 ```
 @inproceedings{shortname,
   title = {Decoding Concerns: Multi-label Classification of Vaccine Sentiments in Social Media},